The Separateness of Persons Objection

 Common intuitions suffer from scope insensitivity, reflecting our inability to truly grasp large numbers.18 Our intuitions do not respond very differently to whether the number of competing interests is a million, a billion, or a googolplex.
 But the real difference in value between these numbers is immense.
 So we should not trust our intuitions when they treat these vastly different numbers as morally alike.
 Utilitarians may thus feel comfortable rejecting anti-aggregative intuitions as especially untrustworthy.

-Even prioritarians, despite Parfit’s arguments described above, may ultimately need to follow the utilitarian in accepting a debunking response.
+Despite Parfit’s arguments described above, even prioritarians may ultimately need to follow the utilitarian in accepting a debunking response.
 Consider: critics may insist that Parfit’s prioritarian account cannot do full justice to our starting intuition about the Transmitter Room case.
-Granted, sufficient priority weighting may explain how Jones’ suffering can outweigh the aggregate pleasure of a million, or even a billion, better-off football fans.
-But so long as the priority weighting is finite, there will be some (perhaps astronomically large) number of smaller pleasures that could, in theory, outweigh Jones’ suffering.
+Granted, sufficient priority weighting may explain how Jones’s suffering can outweigh the aggregate pleasure of a million, or even a billion, better-off football fans.
+But so long as the priority weighting is finite, there will be some (perhaps astronomically large) number of smaller pleasures that could, in theory, outweigh Jones’s suffering.
 At this point, defenders of aggregation may simply accept this implication, and suggest that any residual intuitive discomfort with this conclusion is best explained as a mistake resulting from scope neglect.

 Rivals Fare No Better